 - Mix flour and pre-dough with remaining milk and sugar, warm butter, lemon peel, spices and salt and whisk it really good until the dough peels away from the inside bowl wall.

-- Boil water and scald raisins and dry them with a kitchen cloth or paper.
+- Boil water and scald raisins, dry them on a kitchen cloth or paper.

-- Again knead the dough very good, and let it rise for another 30-40 minutes, then form it into a Stollen.
+- Again knead the dough very thoroughly, let rise covered for another 30-40 minutes, then form it into a Stollen.

 - Preheat oven to 190-200 degrees C (375-400 F).

-- grease a baking tray with butter and put the Stollen onto it, let it bake for 70-90 minutes until the surface is golden brown; if you see that it gets brown to early cover it with aluminum foil or greased parchment paper.
+- Bake for 70-90 minutes until the surface is golden brown.
+If Stollen gets brown too early cover it with aluminum foil or greased parchment paper.

-- When the Stollen is done, brush butter onto the surface.
+- When Stollen is done brush butter onto its surface.

-and sprinkle first with coarse sugar than with a mix of vanilla sugar and powdered sugar - Done!
+- Sprinkle first with coarse sugar than with a mix of vanilla sugar and powdered sugar.

-Below is a video of a German bakery - the Bäckerei Ermer - where they make the Dresdner Stollen; it is in German but they don't talk - just watch them making the most traditional Christmas cake of Germany.
+Below is a video of a German bakery - the Bäckerei Ermer - where they make the Dresdner Stollen.
+This is in German but they don't talk - just watch them making the most traditional Christmas cake of Germany.